openfin/platform-api-project-seed/README.md

 * Close/Maximize/Minimize buttons

 ### Provider
-The [provider.html](provider.html) file, when set with the `providerUrl` key, will change the Platform API in the following ways:
+Provider level customizations can be achieved by setting the url to the custom provider on the `providerUrl` property under the `platform` configuration.
+Our [custom Provider](js/platform-provider.js) includes an [extension](js/external-window-snapshot.js) that will look for a pre-configured list of [externalWindows](https://cdn.openfin.co/docs/javascript/15.80.49.21/ExternalWindow.html) (the default being the provided [my_platform_notes.txt](my_platform_notes.txt) file opened in notepad.exe) and:

-* Override `getSnapshot` to include [hostSpecs](https://cdn.openfin.co/docs/javascript/15.80.49.21/tutorial-System.getHostSpecs.html)
+* Override `getSnapshot` to include a [externalWindows](https://cdn.openfin.co/docs/javascript/15.80.49.21/ExternalWindow.html) section containing information on our notepad instance
-* Override `applySnapshot` to reject if 3 or more Windows have been created.
+* Override `applySnapshot` to look for an [externalWindows](https://cdn.openfin.co/docs/javascript/15.80.49.21/ExternalWindow.html) section and restore the position and state of any external window configured.